bbbradsmith/hatariB/README.md

   * You can use *Load New Disk* or *M3U* playlists to load the same floppy multiple times, or multiple floppies with the same name.
 This mostly works okay, but a savestate restore might be unable to identify which of them was actually inserted.
   * If *IPF* support is enabled, an *M3U* playlist can also be used to load the *RAW* format supported by that library.
 I kept it out of the associated file types list because I have not yet encountered dumps in this format.
   * The *Advanced > CPU Clock Rate* core option is only applied at boot/reset, but you can *CPU Speed* to a gamepad button in the *RetroPad* core options to change it while running.
-  * Because this core has keyboard control support, when a game is started in a window RetroArch seems to have a bug that restricts the mouse to the current monitor.
-You can click off the window or Alt+Tab to get away.
-(The bug may have something to do with failing to "ungrab" the mouse in response to game focus being turned off at game launch?
-Not sure.)

 ## History